 Oak School - 1930

 Oak Elementary School, shown here in 1930, was located along Ballinger Street, between Moredale and Goff Streets.
 The school was built in 1908, replacing the original Oak Station School, built in 1884.
 The Oak Elementary School was in service until 1943.

 When Oak Elementary School was built, Whited Street in Overbrook was called Oak Street, and the area heading down the hill towards Saw Mill Run was part of the Oak Hill district.
 Oak Station was a nearby Pittsburgh & Castle Shannon Railroad depot for many years.
 The school originally served children from the village of Reflectorville that stretched from Whited to Edgebrook.
 It was then called the Reflectorville Public School.

-The school building, which doubled as a polling place, became part of the Overbrook School District in 1920 when the communities of Reflectorville and Fairhaven joined to form the Borough of Overbrook.
-The name was changed to Oak Public School.
+The school building, which doubled as a election day polling place, became part of the Overbrook School District in 1920 when the communities of Reflectorville and Fairhaven joined to form the Borough of Overbrook.
+The name was changed to Overbrook School #2, or Oak Public School.

 In 1930, the school became part of the Pittsburgh Public School system when Overbrook Borough was annexed into the city.
 When Overbrook School, located further south along Saw Mill Run Boulevard, opened in 1928, the student population of Oak Elementary was limited to first through fourth grades.

-In 1940, the school board proposed closing the school and transfering the remaining students from the Oak Hill section of Brookline to Overbrook School on Saw Mill Run Boulevard.
-The parents protested the plan, citing the dangers of their children having to walk along either the narrow trolley right-of-way along Saw Mill Run Creek, or the heavily-trafficked Saw Mill Run Boulevard, to commute to and from school.
+In 1940, the school board proposed closing the school and transfering the remaining students from Oak Hill, now part of the Brookline community, to Overbrook School.
+Local parents protested the plan, citing the dangers of their children having to walk along either the narrow trolley right-of-way along Saw Mill Run Creek, or the heavily-trafficked Saw Mill Run Boulevard, to commute to and from school.

 The path along the trolley line was narrow, with only two feet separating trolleys from pedestrians, and the walkway along Saw Mill Run Boulevard was also narrow, with nothing separating the children from the speeding automobiles.
 Crossing the Pittsburgh and West Virginia Railroad tracks was also cited as a hazard.